 A Gyrfalcon had been reported on the Christmas Bird Count, so we had to try for it.
 We first went to the end of Clyde Ave., and then drove around to the bottom of the quarry – no luck!
 We went to the Experimental Farm, where a couple had been seen in other years.
 No luck with the Gyrfalcon, but we did see a distant Cooper’s Hawk flying by the Dunton Tower of Carleton University.
 We drove down Parkdale to Scott to check out the Coates Building – neither Gyrfalcon nor Peregrine.

 A Red-shouldered Hawk had been reported in Aylmer on the CBC, so that was our next destination.
 We drove to Maple Grove in the old part of Aylmer.
 It was really birdy, with lots of mature trees and large lots.
 W had Northern Cardinals, European Starlings, a Mourning Dove and a Downy Woodpecker.
 We got out and did a walk about.
 There was a tiny stream and frozen pond.
 Tony spotted some ducks flying in, and sure enough, they landed on the pond.
 There were several Mallards and two American Black Ducks.
-There was no sign of the Red-shouldered Hawk, but, back at the car, Tony did spot a Merlin and scoped it for us.

 No comments: